pierrextardif/ofxShaderGlitch/README.md

 Just try running [the example](./example).

 Press `g` to show/hidde the gui.
+Press `i` to change the type of input - webcam or image.
 There is 2 main sections in the gui :  `Type of Tyling` and `Type of Effect`.